jiuntian/darknorm/README.md

 ## Reproduce Testing Results
 Test Video is available at [HERE](https://entuedu-my.sharepoint.com/:u:/g/personal/jiuntian001_e_ntu_edu_sg/EeXx_q612BhIsKT6_KISY0gBznyU3g60iQJb_--qrXIb0w?e=i8JnAe).
-Ensure that the test videos is in `datasets/ee6222/test`.
+Ensure that all the test videos is extracted in `datasets/ee6222/test` and test.txt is extracted at `datasets/ee6222/test.txt`.
 The frames will be extracted to `datasets/EE6222_frames_test`.
+It should take a few minutes.
 Download trained model at [HERE](https://entuedu-my.sharepoint.com/:u:/g/personal/jiuntian001_e_ntu_edu_sg/EcMFXQ2p48xJnGB6g-o4PFIBvxc3EttxIs9Z5n27oMGNqw?e=53NGaM) and extract at root folder.
 There would be some trained checkpoints in `checkpoints` folder.